Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 "What is?"

-"Looks like all those metrics spiked by one human's worth about...five months ago.
-There was somebody else here, but they either died or moved on, and there's nothing in the census logs about a dead human, so...yeah, she moved on."
+"Looks like all those metrics spiked by one human's worth about... five months ago.
+There was somebody else here, but they either died or moved on, and there's nothing in the census logs about a dead human, so... yeah, she moved on."

 "She?"